aaronsonnie/Aaron-Sonnie/README.md

 # Power Management Tool

-In the era of 5G and edge computing, the deployment of devices across various locations has led to a significant increase in power consumption.
+The deployment of devices across various locations has led to a significant increase in power consumption in this modern Technology.
 This rise emphasizes the urgent need for corporations and governments worldwide to implement strategies for achieving net-zero power consumption.
 Furthermore, with electricity prices on the rise, understanding and managing the total power drawn by systems is becoming increasingly crucial for both economic and environmental reasons.

 ## Project Objectives